-DeSantis’ most controversial decision came earlier this week, when he issued an executive order requiring anyone coming into the state from the greater New York area — which has seen the nation’s biggest virus spike — to self-isolate for 14 days.
-Florida officials have said most of the people in the state who have contracted the virus recently traveled elsewhere or had contact with others who had.
+DeSantis’ most controversial decision came this week, when he issued an executive order requiring anyone coming into Florida from the greater New York area — which has seen the nation’s biggest virus spike — to self-isolate for 14 days.
+Florida officials have said people in the state who’ve contracted the virus recently traveled elsewhere or had contact with others who had.

 The ties between Florida and New York run deep.
 New Yorkers are the biggest source of new Floridians.
 In 2018, the most recent year for which numbers are available, more than 63,000 New Yorkers migrated to the Sunshine State, close to double the residents of the next closest state, neighboring Georgia.
 On Tuesday, the federal government implemented the same order nationwide for those traveling from the greater New York City area.

 The governor has taken some statewide measures, closing parks, bars and gyms; restricting visitations to nursing homes; and limiting restaurants to takeout and delivery.
 He also eventually decided to close beaches in two South Florida counties.
-Still, he has left many decisions up to counties and cities, an approach that has garnered praise, confusion and derision.
+Still, he’s left many decisions to counties and cities, an approach that has garnered praise, confusion and derision.

 “Coronavirus is killing us in Florida, Gov. DeSantis.
 Act like you give a damn,” the Miami Herald declared on its editorial page over the weekend.